Spencer Bailey: 2010–2014: Bloomberg Businessweek, The New York Times Magazine

 From 2010 to 2013, Bailey was a frequent contributor to Bloomberg Businessweek, and from 2011 to 2014, The New York Times Magazine.

 Reporting for The New York Times Magazine, in October 2011, he spent a night at Zucotti Park and a nearby McDonald's during the Occupy Wall Street movement.
-Over the next three years, he interviewed authors, celebrities, politicians, and cultural figures such as Al Sharpton, Tony Hawk, Rodney King, and Cyndi Lauper for a "How to ..." column.
+Over the next three years, he interviewed authors, celebrities, politicians, and cultural figures such as Tony Hawk, Rodney King, Cyndi Lauper, Yoko Ono, and Al Sharpton for a "How to ..." column.
 Bailey's interview with Rodney King was one of King's last before his fiancée found him dead at the bottom of a swimming pool.

 2010–2018: Surface Media

 From May to August 2010, Bailey worked at The Daily Beast, and in September 2010 he was hired as assistant editor at Surface magazine.

-In 2013, at age 27, Bailey became the editor-in-chief of Surface.
-At Surface, he interviewed hundreds of leading architects, artists, designers, and cultural figures, including Tadao Ando, Frank Gehry, Zaha Hadid, Renzo Piano, Ian Schrager, and Kanye West, and created the Design Dialogues conversation series.
-Bailey's interview with Kanye West, published in the December 2016/January 2017 issue, was covered internationally.
+In 2013, at age 27, Bailey became editor-in-chief of Surface.
+During his tenure, Surface broadened its editorial scope beyond the design industry while evolving from a magazine into a broader media company.
+At Surface, Bailey interviewed hundreds of leading architects, artists, designers, and cultural figures, including Tadao Ando, Frank Gehry, Zaha Hadid, Renzo Piano, Ian Schrager, and Kanye West, and created the Design Dialogues conversation series.
+His interview with West, published in the December 2016/January 2017 issue, was covered internationally.
 Billboard called it "thoughtful."

-In 2017, Bailey was named the editorial director of Surface Media.
+In 2017, Bailey was named editorial director of Surface Media.
 In 2018, he announced he was leaving Surface Media.